dhellmann/pymotw/PyMOTW/ospath/index.rst

 :Purpose: Parse, build, test, and otherwise work on file names and paths.
 :Python Version: 1.4 and later

-Writing code to work with files on multiple platforms is easy using the functions included in the os.path module.
-Even programs not intended to be ported between platforms should use os.path to make parsing path names reliable.
+Writing code to work with files on multiple platforms is easy using the functions included in the :mod:`os.path` module.
+Even programs not intended to be ported between platforms should use :mod:`os.path` for reliable filename parsing.

 Parsing Paths
 =============

 The first set of functions in os.path can be used to parse strings representing filenames into their component parts.
-It is important to realize that these functions do not depend on the paths actually existing.
-They operate solely on the strings.
+It is important to realize that these functions do not depend on the paths actually existing; they operate solely on the strings.

-Path parsing depends on a few variable defined in the os module:
+Path parsing depends on a few variable defined in :mod:`os`:

-* os.sep - The separator between portions of the path (e.g., "/").
+* ``os.sep`` - The separator between portions of the path (e.g.,
+  "``/``" or "``\``").

-* os.extsep - The separator between a filename and the file "extension" (e.g.,
+* ``os.extsep`` - The separator between a filename and the file "extension" (e.g., "``.``").
-  ".").

-* os.pardir - The path component that means traverse the directory tree up one level (e.g., "..").
+* ``os.pardir`` - The path component that means traverse the directory tree up one level (e.g., "``..``").

-* os.curdir - The path component that refers to the current directory (e.g.,
+* ``os.curdir`` - The path component that refers to the current directory (e.g., "``.``").
-  ".").

-* split() breaks the path into 2 separate parts and returns the tuple.
+``split()`` breaks the path into 2 separate parts and returns the tuple.
 The second element is the last component of the path, and the first element is everything that comes before it.

 .. include:: ospath_split.py
     :literal: